Common Treatment Interventions

 Clinical Interventions are processes used to improve a client’s behavior, thinking, or emotional state.
 The type of interventions used will vary depending on the issue and severity of the problem.
 They may also vary based on the type of treatment or treatment setting (e.g., outpatient, inpatient, residential, or detoxification ).

+Note: It is important to know what resources are available to your community members locally, regionally, and throughout Alaska.
 The level of available care and services differs by community and region within the tribal health system.
 Some types of interventions may not be available in your region, though clients may be able to access such services through the referral process.
-It is important to know what resources are available to your community members locally, regionally, and throughout Alaska.

 Sometimes, clients may need or benefit from interventions that extend beyond the services you can provide within your BHA/P certification level.
 If you are uncertain about what services you can provide, consult with your supervisor.
 Additionally, if the client is being referred to the BHA/P for services, communication between the BHA/P and referring clinician is essential to identify the most appropriate interventions.
 For more information on people who can help support your work with clients, See Chapter B-7: Supervision and Support.